UbiquityRobotics/ubiquity_launches/README.md

         sh ./devel_install.sh
         source ~/.bashrc

+If everything works, you should be able to run the simulator:

+        rosrun ubiquity_launches keyboard_navigate

 ### Bringing Up a Robot

 Now that you have your catkin workspace set up, we can start to